aseprite/aseprite/docs/ase-file-specs.md

     FIXED       Width of the cel in the sprite (scaled in real-time) FIXED       Height of the cel in the sprite BYTE[16]    For future use (set to zero)

+### Color Profile Chunk (0x2007)

+Color profile for RGB or grayscale values.

+    WORD        Type
+                  0 - no color profile (as in old .aseprite files) 1 - use sRGB
+                  2 - use the embedded ICC profile WORD        Flags
+                  1 - use special fixed gamma
+    FIXED       Fixed gamma (1.0 = linear)
+                Note: The gamma in sRGB is 2.2 in overall but it doesn't use a this fixed gamma, because sRGB uses different gamma sections (linear and non-linear).
+If sRGB is specified with a fixed gamma = 1.0, it means that this is Linear sRGB.
+    BYTE[8]     Reserved (set to zero]
+    + If type = ICC:
+      DWORD     ICC profile data length
+      BYTE[]    ICC profile data.
+More info: http://www.color.org/ICC1V42.pdf

 ### Mask Chunk (0x2016) DEPRECATED